McSmallpox/flickpick/README.md

-# flickpick
+# Flickpick

-## Google-based film recommendations
+## Film recommendations based on user-determined filters

-## A. The app is called "Flickpick" (working title).

-## B. Wireframes in Docs directory.

-## C. User Stories in Docs directory.
+App name: Flickpick

+Sort by a multitude of specifications, including:
+ *Genre
+ *Year of Release
+ *Director
+ *Actors present in the film

+This app will be useful for all, film buffs and casual watchers alike, as long as they are ever in need of entertainment.

-## D. This app would require internet access, as it pulls its results from Google.
+The app does in fact require internet access, as to pull the information from IMDb and display it.

-## E. It would only need to connect to Google and pull the data back to the app.